-The fiscal year 2018 was in line with the expectations of the Board of Management in respect to revenue and liquidity.
-Earnings were negatively impacted to an extraordinary extent by the provisions recognized for estimated expenses in connection with the dam collapse in Brazil.
+The fiscal year 2018 was in line with the expectations of the Board of Management.
+Revenue and liquidity developed in line with our planning.

 Going forward, TÜV SÜD AG will continue to depend on the business development of its subsidiaries.
 The discount rate for the pension obligations and the covering assets influence earnings as external factors.
 The Board of Management of TÜV SÜD AG expects the net assets and financial position to remain stable in the future.
 The dividend distribution is ensured for the coming years.